 Additionally, several books have been written to point out that there are remarkable similarities in the life and deeds of the Christ and the Buddha.
 If you are interested in those similarities, please read Jesus and Buddha: The Parallel Sayings, by Marcus Borg et al, or Going Home: Jesus and Buddha as Brothers, by Thich Nhat Hanh, or one of the many other books on the subject.
 There are also many other good books that point out the similarities and compatibilities of all religions, because they were all in fact derived and inspired by One Source, the Divine Spirit of Truth.

-Ironically, there are very misguided, misinformed and malicious leaders of the right-wing conservative Christian Right who think all this is an attempt to create a "One World Religion" and a "New World Order."
-They have been spreading false prophecy and claiming that all this positive and progressive action to achieve peace and reconciliation is ominous and "evil."
+Ironically, there are very misguided, misinformed and malicious leaders of the right-wing conservative Christian Right in America who think all this is an attempt to create a "One World Religion" and a "New World Order."
+They have been spreading false prophecy and claiming that all this positive and progressive action to achieve peace and reconciliation is somehow ominous and "evil."
 But they have been grossly misled by false interpretations of prophecies, and by the false doctrines and dogma of men.

 Just as Jesus of Nazareth predicted, hypocritical false prophets judge and condemn their enemies, pray for the ears of men, and claim to do wonderful works in the name of God, when they in fact "work iniquity" and do wrong, knowing not what they do.
 They are under the delusion that they serve God, even though they actually betray God and instead serve Mammon.